 Third, there are legitimate liability concerns with endodontics.
 If specialty procedures are performed without informing the patient of the availability of an advance-trained specialist, the referring dentist may be held liable if or when problems occur.
 If the quality of the endodontic procedure performed by a generalist is not equivalent to what is expected from an endodontist, the patient has a legal right to seek financial compensation.

 Fourth, unless you are performing your endodontics with the use of a surgical operating microscope (SOM), you are simply visually incapable of matching the competency of the endodontist who uses the scope with every procedure.
-Dr. Elliott feels that an SOM should be used by all dentists, with all procedures.
+Dr. Elliott and Dr. Hartley feel that an SOM should be used by all dentists, with all procedures.
 Unfortunately, the SOM is expensive and it takes lots of experience in order to be comfortable using it with every procedure.

-Fifth, the magnification that Dr. Elliott utilizes allows him to thoroughly remove all decay from a tooth and easily and predictably perform durable build-ups that are often even with the bone level.
+Fifth, the magnification that Dr. Elliott and Dr. Hartley utilize allows them to thoroughly remove all decay from a tooth and easily and predictably perform durable build-ups that are often even with the bone level.
 What about the biological width and crown lengthening you ask?
 Prior to establishing proper biological width through crown lengthening, the endo and build up should be completed.
 If the endo cannot be done properly, there’s no sense in going any further.
 A common sense procedural sequence must not be forgotten.

 Sixth, cracks in teeth that extend into the chamber floor are commonly considered hopeless and are extracted.
-However, Dr. Elliott is able to repair most cracked teeth with a high degree of success.
+However, Dr. Elliott and Dr. Hartley are able to repair most cracked teeth with a high degree of success.
 Even teeth with chronic J-shaped radiolucencies surrounding their roots are commonly treated with complete resolution.

 In summary, retaining teeth benefits the patient as well as the dentist.
 Many teeth are needlessly extracted because of traditional pessimism and the lack of knowing the capabilities of modern endodontics.
 When endodontic retreatment is required, the outcome is much less predictable and the double-paying-for-the-same-procedure patient is never amused.